sklarcorp/data-style-guide/README.md

   *  (e.g. Family Name: Hartmann / Alligator)
 *  DO NOT put a space before a slash when describing a `Tip End Style` or completing any `Tip End` field
   *  (e.g. Sharp/Sharp; Sharp/Blunt; Blunt/Blunt)
+*  Measurements requiring fractions should have a space between the whole number and the fraction (e.g. 6 1/2" not 61/2")
+*  Do not put a space between the numbers creating a fraction (e.g. 1/2" not 1 / 2")

 ### Spelling Out Words and Use of Symbols or Abbreviations ###
 *  Spell out the words "with" and "without" - Do Not Use "w/" or "w/o" abbreviations
 *  As specified in the Capitalization Section, _do not_ capitalize the "w" in "with" and "without"
 *  Spell out the word "French" when referring to French measurements.   _Do Not_ use any form of abbreviation (e.g. "Fr"  "FR"  "Fr.")
 *  Spell out the word "Degrees".
 Do not use the symbol °
+* "Millimeters" should be reflected as a lowercase abbreviation (e.g. "mm")